Samir-Sell/templatepptx/README.md

 ## Other Features

-One use case for this tool is generating many similar output products from a small group of templates and then combining these outputs into one final product.
-There is an automated function build into this module which permits you to point to a whole direct, scrape all of the .pptx files and then combine them into one .pptx file.
+You can generate many similar output products from a small group of templates and then combining these outputs into one final product.
+There is an automated function built into this module which permits you to point to a whole direct, scrape all of the .pptx files and then combine them into one .pptx file.
+Please note you will need a Windows machine with PowerPoint installed to use this functionality.
+In the future, the Windows requirment will be removed.

 ```
 import templatepptx